RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/StageOptions.md

 This is challenging for use to handle in a well-organized manner.
 The current format only allows for the final mover in a stage to return multiple results.
 This number defines a cap for a single mover.
 If this value is set to 10, for example, a single instance of HBNet would only be able to return up to 10 results.
 So if you have `num_runs_per_input_struct=1000` and `max_num_results_to_keep_per_instance=2`, you can get a maximum of 2000 results.

 ##merge_results_after_this_stage

 By default all of the results of a stage are thrown into the same pool, sorted, and the top few are chosen to survive.
 This option allows you to create a separate pool for each `<Job/>` tag until a certain point.

 Suppose you have 2 `<Job/>` tags and 3 stages: (1) Dock, (2) Design, (3) Minimize.
 Perhaps you want a 50/50 split of results until the final stage.
 If you set `merge_results_after_this_stage="true"/>` in the second stage tag, then you will have a 50/50 split of jobs until after the Design step.
 All of the results of the Design step will go into the same pool and the jobs for stage 3 will not necessarily be a 50/50 split.

 [[/images/multistage_rosetta_scripts/merge_results_after_this_stage.png]]

 `merge_results_after_this_stage` can only be set to true for one stage.
 If it is never present for any stage, then results will always be placed into the same pool.
 The values for `total_num_results_to_keep` and `result_cutoff` are divided evenly into each pool.
-For example, if `result_cutoff="100"` and you have 4 `<Job/>` tags, then the stage will not stop early unles each of the 4 pools has at least 25 results and Rosetta will keep `total_num_results_to_keep`/4 results from each pool.
+For example, if `result_cutoff="100"` and you have 4 `<Job/>` tags then the stage will not stop early unless each of the 4 pools has at least 25 results and Rosetta will keep total_num_results_to_keep/4 results from each pool.

 ##Add